hlambda/graphql-language-service-server-web/README.md

 Here we list most common issues you may have:

-- You can have issue with the CORS or invalid TLS certificates, because this extension is built to be run for in web version of IDE it has to respect browser security standards thus we can't establish connections to remote that does not support CORS or has invalid security cert.
+- You can have issue with the CORS or invalid TLS certificates, because this extension is built to be run in web version of IDE it has to respect browser security standards thus we can't establish connections to remote that does not support CORS or has invalid security cert.

 We suggest two approaches;